nextflow-io/nextflow/docs/aws.rst

 The ``aws`` tool can be made available in the container in two ways:

-1 - installed in the Docker image(s) used during the pipeline execution
+1. installed in the Docker image(s) used during the pipeline execution,

-2 - installed in a custom `AMI (Amazon Machine Image) <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ to use in place of the default AMI when configuring AWS Batch (see next section).
+2. installed in a custom `AMI (Amazon Machine Image) <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ to use in place of the default AMI when configuring AWS Batch (see next section).

 The latter approach is preferred because it allows the use of existing Docker images without the need to add the AWS CLI tool to them.